sai-prasanna/dreamerv3/README.md

+# Compatibility Notes

+**This repository is forked to provide compatibility with gym==0.26.2 and gymnasium API's needed for use with the latest AnimalAI.**

+**A template repository combining AnimalAI and DreamerV3 can be found [here](https://github.com/Kinds-of-Intelligence-CFI/dreamerv3-animalai).**

+Other changes:

+- Makes the wandb logging configuration fully customizable.
+Note: wandb support requires more dependencies than just wandb, check requirements.txt.

-# Mastering Diverse Domains through World Models
+# Mastering Diverse Domains through World Models (Original README)

 A reimplementation of [DreamerV3][paper], a scalable and general reinforcement learning algorithm that masters a wide range of applications with fixed